adam-talbot/used-cars-regression/README.md

 [(Back to top)](#table-of-contents)

-- [x] Create README.md with data dictionary, project and business goals, come up with initial hypotheses.
+- [x] Create README.md with data dictionary, project and business goals, and come up with initial hypotheses.
-- [x] Acquire data from Kaggle and create a function to automate this process.
+- [x] Acquire data from Kaggle, save to local .csv and create a function to automate this process.
 Save the function in an acquire.py file to import into the Final Report Notebook.
-- [x] Clean and prepare data for the first iteration through the pipeline, MVP preparation.
-Create a function to automate the process, store the function in a prepare.py module, and prepare data in Final Report Notebook by importing and using the funtion.
+- [x] Clean and prepare data.
+Create a function to automate the process, store the function in a prepare.py module, and prepare data in Final Report Notebook by importing and using the function.
 - [x] Clearly define at least two hypotheses, set an alpha, run the statistical tests needed, reject or fail to reject the Null Hypothesis, and document findings and takeaways.
 - [x] Establish a baseline accuracy and document well.
-- [x] Train various different regression models.
+- [x] Train several different regression models.
 - [x] Evaluate models on train and validate datasets.
 - [x] Choose the model with that performs the best and evaluate that single model on the test dataset.
 - [x] Document conclusions, takeaways, and next steps in the Final Report Notebook.
+- [x] Iterate back through the pipeline imporving each phase as time permits
 ___

 ##### Acquire